 What commitments do I have to the club as a parent?

 - If your athlete will be absent from practice, we ask that you send the coach a text or an email so they can plan practice accordingly.

 - There is a requirement of all members/parents to volunteer each season – indoor and outdoor.
+Volunteer commitments are based on a per athlete basis.
+Members/Parents with more than one athlete will have higher volunteer commitments.
 Without this the sport could not exist.
 This involves helping out at track meets (no prior experience is required) or helping with a fundraiser.